jon-wei/druid/docs/content/tutorials/tutorial-tranquility.md

 allocated to the ingestion task.
 Subsequent POSTs will complete quickly once this is done.

 Once the data is sent to Druid, you can immediately query it.

+## Querying your data

+Please follow the [query tutorial](../tutorial/query.html) to run some example queries on the newly loaded data.

+## Further reading

+For more information on Tranquility, please see [the Tranquility documentation](https://github.com/druid-io/tranquility).